aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 }
 ```

-Management node pool in kubernetes cluster.
+Create a managed node pool.
 If you need to enable maintenance window, you need to set the maintenance window in `alicloud_cs_managed_kubernetes`.

 ```terraform
 resource "alicloud_cs_kubernetes_node_pool" "default" {